-Ziploc bags are indispensable on a trip.
+Ziploc bags are indispensable on a trip and help with packing light.
 They are useful in many ways :

-• Keep hunger at bay while travelling by storing favorite snacks in a Ziploc.
+- Keep hunger at bay while traveling by storing favorite snacks in a Ziploc.
 Airport food is expensive and not very interesting.

-• If you are traveling overseas, store your home currency in a Ziploc to keep it separate from the local currency.
+- Store your home currency in a Ziploc to keep it separate from the local currency, if you are traveling overseas.
 You won’t need your home currency until you get back home anyway.

 Envision the number of days you will be out, what will the weather be and what you will be doing; beach?…upscale restaurants?…long city walks?…hike?
 If you really only anticipate one day at the beach, don’t bring three swimsuits.